Home / Coffee Knowledge / How do I set the grinder to a specialty espresso?

 What does this mean for extraction?

-In our experiment, we compared two coffees from our roastery.
-The more traditional coffee is the Dreispitz, a three-cup blend with equal parts from Brazil, Nicaragua, and India , roasted medium-dark .
+In our experiment, we tasted two coffees from our roastery together.
+The more traditional coffee is the Dreispitz, a 3-bean blend of equal parts Brazil, Nicaragua, and India, roasted medium-dark.

 Right: the Leica – the lighter crema indicates a lighter roast